kubeshop/testkube/docs/docs/articles/webhooks.md

 kubectl apply -f webhook.yaml
 ```

 Here you'll be able to pass events depending on which webhooks you want to be triggered.
 Testkube will pass `Event` which can have `type` and `testExecution` or `testsuiteExecution` fields.
+You can run webhook for any test/test suite or only matched with selector expression.
+It's possible to provide additional headers as well as define your golang based template to create your own payload body based on `Event` object.